microsoft/LightGBM/docker/README.md

     .
 ```

-Once that completes, the built image can be used to run LightGBM's Python package in a container.
+Once that completes, the built image can be used to run LightGBM's Python-package in a container.
-Run the following to produce a model using the Python package.
+Run the following to produce a model using the Python-package.

 ```shell
 # get training data